Differentiable Logic Machines: Differentiable Logic Machine (DLM)

-\paragraph{Complexity} In one module, the number of parameters grows as $\mathcal O(p{n_A}{n_O})$ where $p$ is the number of input predicates of the module, $n_A$ is the number of atoms used in a predicate, and ${n_O}$ is the number of output predicates of the module.
-In comparison with related works (see Section~\ref{sec:related}), to obtain the same expressivity, the alternative approach $\partial$ILP \citep{evans_learning_2017} (and thus its extension to RL, NLRL \citep{jiang_neural_2019}) would need $\mathcal O({p\choose n_A} \times n_O )$ because the weights are defined for all the \mz{$n_A$-combinations of $p$ predicates}.
+\paragraph{Computational Complexity} In one computation unit, the number of parameters grows as $\mathcal O(p{n_A}{n_O})$ where $p$ is the number of input predicates of the unit, $n_A$ is the number of atoms used to define an invented predicate, and $n_O$ is the number of output predicates invented by the unit.
+In comparison with related work (see Section~\ref{sec:related}), to obtain the same expressivity, the alternative approach $\partial$ILP \citep{evans_learning_2017} (and thus its extension to RL, NLRL \citep{jiang_neural_2019}) would need $\mathcal O({p\choose n_A} \times n_O )$ because the weights are defined for all the $n_A$-combinations of $p$ predicates.
 In contrast, dNL-ILP and NLM would be better with only $\mathcal O(p n_O)$.
-However, the modules of dNL-ILP and NLM are not really comparable to those of our model or $\partial$ILP.
-Indeed, the NLM modules are not interpretable, and the dNL-ILP architecture amounts to learning a CNF formula, where a module corresponds to a component of that formula.
-While expressive, the space of logic program induced in dNL-ILP is much less constrained than in our architecture, making it much harder to train, as shown in our experiments (see Table~\ref{tab:successratesILP}).
+However, the components of dNL-ILP and NLM are not really comparable to those of our model or $\partial$ILP.
+Indeed, the NLM units are not interpretable, and the dNL-ILP architecture amounts to learning a CNF or DNF formula, where a component of that architecture corresponds to a part of that formula.
+While expressive, the space of logic program induced in dNL-ILP is much less constrained than \xf{that} in our architecture, making it much harder to train, as shown in our experiments (see Table~\ref{tab:successratesILP}).

-\mz{ Assuming that $B$ (the maximum arity) is a small constant, the complete DLM has $O(L{n_A}{n_O}^2)$ parameters where $L$ is the maximum number of layers.
+Assuming that $B$ (the maximum arity) is a small constant, the complete DLM network has $O(L{n_A}{n_O}^2)$ parameters where $L$ is the maximum number of layers.
 NLM has instead $O(L{n_O}^2)$ parameters.
-The complexity of a forward pass is $O(m^BL{n_A}{n_O}^2)$ where $m$ is the number of objects.
-For NLM, it is $O(m^BL{n_O}^2)$.
-Once a logic program is extracted (see Section~\ref{sec:program_extract}), we can reduce the forward pass complexity to $O(m^B p)$ where $p$ is the number of element in the graph.
-Note that, by construction, $p \leq L{n_O}^2 \leq L{n_A}{n_O}^2$. }
+The complexity of a forward pass \xf{in DLM} is $O(m^BL{n_A}{n_O}^2)$ where $m$ is the number of constants.
+For NLM, it is $O(m^BL{n_O}^2)$ \paul{(assuming that single-layer perceptrons are used)}.
+Once a logic program is extracted (see Section~\ref{sec:program_extract}), we can reduce the forward pass complexity to $O(m^B p)$ where $p$ is the number of elements in the graph.
+Note that, by construction, $p \leq L{n_O}^2 \leq L{n_A}{n_O}^2$.